Make Your

 3-Day Adventure

 There is no bad time of year to visit Yellowstone National Park, but there’s arguably no better time than spring to see Yellowstone’s magnificent wildlife.
-As the park sheds its winter layer—snow thaws, grass grows greener, and bears wake from hibernation and make their way to lower elevations in search of food—the longer days and warmer temperatures make it ideal for visitors hoping to spot an animal or two, not to mention the baby wildlife!
+As the park sheds its winter layer—snow thaws, grass grows greener, bears wake from hibernation and make their way to lower elevations in search of food—the longer days and warmer temperatures make it ideal for visitors hoping to spot an animal or two, not to mention the baby wildlife!
 The best way to see them?
 With one of our experts, of course!
 Spring months (May-June in Yellowstone) also bring spring guided tours giving you the best opportunity to learn about the area’s wildlife, their habitat, and most importantly, how to observe them safely.
 Though wildlife spotting is never guaranteed (the animals are wild, after all), your guide will have the inside track on habits, tendencies, and the areas’ latest sightings.
 The best place to see them?
 The northern range—a stretch of broad, open valleys that border the Yellowstone and Lamar Rivers—boasts one of the largest collections of free-roaming animals in the world.
 So grab your binoculars and get ready to head out on a wildlife excursion you won’t soon forget.

 Buffalo grazing in a valley with water reflection